2017-18 Undergraduate and Graduate Catalogs

 What Scores Require Developmental Courses?

-- An ACT English score of 17 or lower or SAT Writing of 420 or lower
+- An ACT English score of 17 or lower or SAT Evidence-Based Reading and Writing of 470 or lower

 *If age 25 or older at the start of the term or if transferring 24 or more credits you are exempt from the English developmental requirement